krimtonz/gzinject/README.md

     -w, --wad wadfile					Defines the wadfile to use Input wad for extracting, output wad for packing -d, --directory directory				Defines the output directory for extract operations, or the input directory for pack operations
-	-m, --rom rom						Defines the rom to inject using -a inject -i, --channelid channelid				Changes the channel id during packing (4 characters) -t, --channeltitle channeltitle			Changes the channel title during packing (max 20 characters) -r, --region [0-3]					Changes the WAD region during packing 0 = JP, 1 = US, 2 = Europe, 3 = FREE
+	-m, --rom rom						Defines the rom to inject using -a inject -o, --outputwad wad					Defines the filename to output to when using -a inject -i, --channelid channelid				Changes the channel id during packing (4 characters) -t, --channeltitle channeltitle			Changes the channel title during packing (max 20 characters) -r, --region [0-3]					Changes the WAD region during packing 0 = JP, 1 = US, 2 = Europe, 3 = FREE